-- RPB-supported Chairs may nominate two candidates one student of allopathic medicine and one student of osteopathic medicine -- prior to their third or fourth year of allopathic or osteopathic medical school.
+- ➤ RPB-supported Chairs may nominate one candidate prior to their third or fourth year of medical school.
 Interim or acting Chairs cannot nominate candidates for this award.
-Candidates must be either U.S. citizens or permanent residents by the application deadline.
+Candidates must be either US citizens or permanent residents by the application deadline.
 MD/PhD students and previous recipients of this award are ineligible. - The primary mentor's full-time primary appointment must be in ophthalmology.
 Part-time or adjunct ophthalmology faculty may not be primary mentors.